 The University can seem large and confusing on arrival, and you might feel like you will never be able to find your way around!
 But you will quickly become used to the campus, and where the key buildings are for you during your studies.
 During the first week, there will be student helpers and staff available to assist you in finding your way to certain buildings or locations, and you can always stop and ask them to point you in the right direction.
 You might also like to familiarise yourself with the campus by having a campus tour, which will be led by current students.

 From the beginning of the term, the Library will be running a programme of tours for three weeks.
 The tours are an opportunity to find out more about the wide variety of resources available as well as the different types of study spaces that you can use.

 Come along with any questions you have about the Library.
 There is no need to sign up, just let staff know at the Welcome Desk at any Library to join one of the tours.

 IT Services will hold IT Pop-up Clinics at Mile End Library and Whitechapel Library.
 You can drop-in with any IT enquiry including issues related to connecting to the network, login problems, accessing the wireless network, as well as printing.

 On Wednesdays from 2 pm - 4 pm at Whitechapel Library there will be a drop-in session for anyone who wishes to improve their information skills.

 For more details about the times and dates of tours as well as additional information about drop-in sessions please visit the welcome week page.

-Please visit the advice and counselling website for more information about the UK’s healthcare service and how non-UK students can access it.
+Please visit the Student Health website for more information about the UK’s healthcare service and how non-UK students can access it.

 With an estimated 350,000 students in London who can choose from over 30,000-degree courses, London really is the ultimate student destination.
 Our students have access to an unparalleled array of academic resources including a wealth of world-renowned libraries, museums and research institutes on their doorstep.